 If you practice in Florida and attended the seminar, we will submit your license to CE Broker for you to receive credit.

-If you are a PT/PTA who practices out-of-state, Jacky Scott at email@example.com will send you a digital certificate for you to submit to your State board.
+If you are a PT/PTA who practices out-of-state, Chyna Miller at firstname.lastname@example.org will send you a digital certificate for you to submit to your State board.
 If you are an OT/OTA who practices out-of-state you will receive a digital certificate from OTContinuingEd@phhp.ufl.edu .

 Do I need to submit a survey or post-seminar assessment to receive CEU credit?